mskp/OpXpress-2.0/README.md

 ## Features:

 - **Authentication:**
-  Secure and seamless user authentication using Firebase, ensuring user data privacy and security.
+  Secure and seamless user authentication using JWT, ensuring user data privacy and security.

 - **Cart Management:**
   Efficient cart management system allowing users to add, remove, and update products in their cart effortlessly.